 Eco Safari Tent — no attached bathroom but comes with a living room area, a fridge, a sofa and a TV.

 We got the Eco Safari Tent as all the others were fully booked but loved every bit of it!
-The shared bathrooms weren’t too far away from the tents, were modernly designed and found exceptionally clean!
+The shared bathrooms weren’t too far away from the tents, modernly designed and were exceptionally clean!

-All the tents come with a/c although if you’re here Nov – Jan, you’ll want to roll down the tent windows and enjoy the cool, crisp air outside.
+All the tents come with air conditioning although if you’re here from November to January, you’ll want to roll down the tent windows and enjoy the cool, crisp air outside.

 Did we mention there’s also a gorgeous infinity pool overlooking the lake?!